garygr2002/Rebalance/README.md

 ### Ticker Name

 The ticker name begins in column 14, and may be up to 42 characters long.
 Its content is not constrained.
 The ticker name helps identify the ticker in rebalance reports.
 I recommend that the name be unique, and describe the ticker in an identifiable way.
-The ticker name should match the corresponding field in the holding file.
-The holding file is where the ticker receives its value.
+The ticker name should match the corresponding field in the [Holding File](#holding-file).
+The [Holding File](#holding-file) is where the ticker receives its value.

 ### Minimum Investment